uclaacm/hack-sprint-w20/session-2-dive-into-android/README.md

 ### Declaring Nullable Types

-To declare a type as nullable, you put a question mark after the type name so:
+To declare a type as nullable, you put a question mark after the type name like so:

 ```k
 var brothersName: String? = "Chris"